barsoom/excel-esv/README.md

 ESV will read and generate XLS files.
 There is currently no XLSX support, but Pull Requests are welcome.

+By design, ESV only reads and writes simple values like integers, floats, strings and dates/datetimes.
+When parsing a spreadsheet with formulas, you will get their last value, if known.

 ## Usage